-After leaving the school, the crew drove across the island to Trafalger Falls.
-After a short walk to the waterfalls, we climbed up a number of slippery and treacherous rocks near the base of one waterfall, however, there was a large pool we could all swim and play in.
+After leaving the school, the crew drove across the island to Trafalgar Falls.
+After a short walk to the waterfalls, we climbed up a number of slippery and treacherous rocks near the base of one waterfall.
+However, there was a large pool we could all swim and play in.
 Just below that pool, there was a flow of water coming from one of the nearby hot springs, which was a very nice way to relax after having climbed all those rocks.
 The pictures truly do not do the beauty of the area justice.

 After two long days of hiking, the crew of Argo returned to the boat exhausted and ready to nap.
-Class might be a little harder to stay awake in tonight.
+The class might be a little harder to stay awake tonight.

 Related VoyageView All Voyages

 From dream location to dream location...
 Step aboard your new college campus at the sailors' rendezvous island of Tortola in the Caribbean, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details